Vote Wrapper: MNIST Classification¶

 In this tutorial we show how to wrap a MNIST classifier with the Vote wrapper.
-Unlike the Sample wrapper, Vote wrapper requires further training after wrapped, we show here how to initialize and train the Vote wrapped model.
+The Vote wrapper requires further training after the model wrapped, so we show here how to initialize and train the Vote wrapped model.

 import torch